David Petraeus: Activities in retirement

 In March 2013, Petraeus accepted the role of honorary chairman of the OSS Society.

 Petraeus was named a visiting professor at Macaulay Honors College at the City University of New York in July 2013.
 According to a statement from Petraeus, "I look forward to leading a seminar at Macaulay that examines the developments that could position the United States—and our North American partners—to lead the world out of the current global economic slowdown."
 After his anticipated $200,000 salary for the academic year drew fire from critics, Petraeus agreed to take on the teaching position for just $1 in order to keep the focus on the students and away from any monetary controversy.
 In September 2013 Petraeus was harassed by students at CUNY while walking on campus.

-On May 1, 2013, the University of Southern California named David Petraeus as a Judge Widney Professor, "a title reserved for eminent individuals from the arts, sciences, professions, business and community and national leadership".
-The president of the Currahee board of trustees announced May 6, 2013, that Petraeus agreed to serve on the board of trustees that preserves Camp Toccoa.
+On 1 May 2013, the University of Southern California named Petraeus as a Judge Widney Professor, "a title reserved for eminent individuals from the arts, sciences, professions, business and community and national leadership".
+The president of the Currahee board of trustees announced 6 May, that Petraeus agreed to serve on the board of trustees that preserves Camp Toccoa.
 During WWII, four of the main parachute infantry regiments of the Army trained at Camp Toccoa prior to their deployment.

 Kohlberg Kravis Roberts & Co.
 L.P., a New York investment firm, hired Petraeus as chairman of the firm's newly created KKR Global Institute in May 2013.
 Part of his work would support KKR's investment teams and portfolio companies when studying new investments, especially in new locations.
+Petraeus joined the board of advisers of Team Rubicon in June 2013.
 In December 2014, Petraeus was named a partner at KKR and remains chairman of the KKR Global Institute.

-Petraeus joined the board of advisers of Team Rubicon on June 18, 2013.

 Royal United Services Institute (RUSI) named Petraeus as a senior vice president of the organization in August 2013.
-According to RUSI, "The honorary role was created by RUSI's trustees and advisory council in recognition of General Petraeus's long association with the Institute and his distinguished contribution to the study and development of defence and international security concepts, as well as his implementation of those concepts in operations in the Balkans, Iraq, and Afghanistan."
+According to RUSI, "The honorary role was created by RUSI's trustees and advisory council in recognition of General Petraeus's long association with the Institute and his distinguished contribution to the study and development of defense and international security concepts, as well as his implementation of those concepts in operations in the Balkans, Iraq, and Afghanistan."

 In October 2013, Petraeus joined Harvard's John F. Kennedy School of Government as a non-resident senior fellow at the Belfer Center for Science and International Affairs.
 According to the school, Petraeus joined to lead a new project focusing on the technological, scientific and economic dynamics that are spurring renewed North American competitiveness.
 "The Coming North America Decades" project would analyze how potential policy choices could effect this ongoing transformation.
 In 2016, the center announced a new project involving Petraeus and focusing on strategic leadership.